fluencelabs/js-client/README.md

 fluence:marine:<service id>:error
 ```

-Each level for corresponding logging level in Marine JS.
+Each level corresponds to a logging level in Marine JS.

-Star (`*`) can be used for wildcard namespaces.
-E.g `DEBUG=fluence:*`.
-To exclude a component minus can be used before the component name.
-E.g `DEBUG=fluence:*,-fluence:particle:*`
+Star (`*`) character can be used as a wildcard to enable logs for multiple components at once.
+For example, `DEBUG=fluence:*` will enable logs for all components.
+To exclude a component, use a minus sign before the component name.
+For example, `DEBUG=fluence:*,-fluence:particle:*`

 ### Index of components: